giantswarm/docs/src/content/advanced/ingress/multi-nginx-ic/index.md

 For NGINX IC running on on-prem (KVM) workload clusters there's no out-of-the-box `LoadBalancer` Service type support.
 Therefore, NGINX Service type defaults to `NodePort`.
 For every NGINX IC App installation, one must assign a set of unique http and https node ports.
 The default NGINX http and https node ports are `30010` and `30011`.
 The example sets `31010` and `31011` as overrides for the internal NGINX.

-More information on this topic can be found in document [Services of type LoadBalancer and Multiple Ingress Controllers]({{< relref "/content/guides/services-of-type-loadbalancer-and-multiple-ingress-controllers/index.md#multiple-ingress" >}}).
+More information on this topic can be found in document [Services of type LoadBalancer]({{< relref "/content/advanced/ingress/service-type-loadbalancer/index.md" >}}).

 ## Using weak ciphers for legacy clients